EQEmu/eqemu-docs-v2/docs/categories/installation/install-peq-database-editor.md

 php -i | grep "Loaded Configuration File"
 ```

-{% hint style="info" %}
+!!! info
       There are a number of other different methods to find your php.ini file(s), such as using grep to search for the setting of interest:

 ```
 grep -r short_open_tag /etc/php/
 ```
-{% endhint %}

 Edit your PHP configuration file (example file location used shown below)